ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # Introduction

 The pace of change in the world is exponential.

+Startups
+- An experiment being done before product market fit

+Product
+-
+Business
+- After there is product-market-fit, there is a business
+- A product built that serves a customer that is willing to pay

+Company
+-

 1. Startups are hard because you are creating things from scratch that hasn't been done before and the path to doing so is not clear and straight forward.
 2. Startups fail because the people operating and involved with them sometimes do not have the same goals, motivaitons and intentions